jcreedcmu/pyoro/DESIGN.md

   </details>

-- Mechanisms are taught ideally wordlessly, by demonstration.
+- Mechanisms are MOSTLY taught without explicit tutorial or description, by existing puzzles.

 ### Legibility

-- Invisible state is not entirely forbidden, but as much as possible, prefer mechanisms where all the information a player needs to understand is on the screen.
+- State should MOSTLY be immediately legible from information on the screen.

 - For example, we prefer alternative 2 to alternative 1:
   - alternative 1 is a button could come equipped with data of a destination